kkautzer/hanzi_vision/README.md

 ## Current Goals
 The current core objectives for this project are as follows:

+1. Build a mobile interface / app (very similar to web interface from `frontend`)
-1. Incorporate novice-level handwriting into the training data
+2. Incorporate novice-level handwriting into the training data
-2. Scale training to 750, 1000, and 1500 characters, rather than the current 500
+3. Scale training to 750, 1000, and 1500 characters, rather than the current 500

 ## Future Directions
 Some brief future directions for this project are as follows: